LydiaNtafa/BankTechTest/README.md

 #### Code Structure: **NEEDS TO BE CHANGED TO REFLECT REFACTORING**
 The class BankAccount has 2 private fields:
 <#balance> and <#statement>
-so every instance of the class starts with those 2 variables initialised to 0 and [], and they can only be accessed and changed within the class.
+so every instance of the class starts with those 2 variables initialized to 0 and [], and they can only be accessed and changed within the class.

 The class BankAccount has 2 private methods:
 <#balanceCalculation(amount)> and <#createTransaction(transaction, amount)>